 Hyundai Kona has a slight advantage in terms of price – it starts at 23100 £, while the Vauxhall Astra costs 25200 £.
 That’s a price difference of around 2134 £.

-Fuel consumption also shows a difference: the Vauxhall Astra manages with 2.20 L and is therefore markedly more efficient than the Hyundai Kona with 4.60 L. The difference is about 2.40 L per 100 km.
+Fuel consumption also shows a difference: Vauxhall Astra manages with 2.20 L and is therefore decisively more efficient than the Hyundai Kona with 4.60 L. The difference is about 2.40 L per 100 km.

 In terms of energy consumption, the advantage goes to the Hyundai Kona: with 14.60 kWh per 100 km, it’s minimal more efficient than the Vauxhall Astra with 15.40 kWh.
 That’s a difference of about 0.80 kWh.

-As for range, the Hyundai Kona performs a touch better – achieving up to 514 km, about 95 km more than the Vauxhall Astra.
+As for range, the Hyundai Kona performs to a small extent better – achieving up to 514 km, about 95 km more than the Vauxhall Astra.

 When it comes to engine power, the Vauxhall Astra has a minimal edge – offering 225 HP compared to 218 HP.
 That’s roughly 7 HP more horsepower.